 Accepting and exercising this, instead of frittering away our time worrying about things outside ourselves, will make us more productive and satisfied.

 Epictetus, in Discourses, says, “Keep this thought at the ready at daybreak, and through the day and night — there is only one path to happiness, and that is in giving up all outside of your sphere of choice, regarding nothing else as your possession, surrendering all else to God and Fortune.”

 Further on this, Marcus Aurelius says, “The cucumber is bitter?
 Then throw it out.
 There are brambles in the path?
 Then go around them.
 That’s all you need to know.
 Nothing more.
 Don’t demand to know “why such things exist.”
 Anyone who understands the world will laugh at you, just as a carpenter would if you seemed shocked at finding sawdust in his workshop, or a shoemaker at scraps of leather left over from work.”
 (Meditations, 8.50)

 The Stoics believe we are in complete control over only two things in this life: our thoughts and our actions.
 The rest is out of our hands.

-So, what’s the point of wasting time and effort complaining about things that other people have done, and the stuff that happened in the world?
+So, what is the point of wasting time and effort complaining about things that other people do, and the events that happen in the world outside?
 We do not have any influence over them.